 My guess is never.
 Because wait means never.
 Chances are they don’t have the data to support denying your request.
 If they did, they’d have no problem giving you a PWN declining your request.

-How to Rebuke the “Wait and See.”
+How to Rebuke the “Wait and See” at IEP Meetings

 First, if you are not naturally assertive, you may have to rehearse conversations.
 Honestly, I practice difficult conversations when I’m driving by myself.
-Once you say it out loud a few times, it is easier to do in the moment.
+Once you say it out loud a few times, it is easier to do at the moment.

 Make sure your IEP Data Collection is solid.
 If you’re asking for an IEP evaluation, have several examples written out, listing your concerns.
-Gather homework assignments, report cards, progress monitoring reports and whatever else you have that makes your case.
+Gather homework assignments, report cards, progress monitoring reports, and whatever else you have that makes your case.

 Engage your child to the maximum extent possible.
 Invite them to the meeting to make a statement, or help them create a video reiterating these concerns.

 Do your ask at the meeting.
 Have your counterpoints ready.
-When you get the wait and see, respond with something like:
+When you get the wait-and-see, respond with something like:

 Actually, I don’t want to wait.
 I’ve already been observing this issue for X number of months, and waiting is only going to put him/her further behind their peers.
 And, it may (pick one: make behaviors worse, contribute to school refusal, grades suffer, etc.).